-NIGHT HUNTING, HOUND HUNTING AND PERMITS Hunting at night:
+NIGHT HUNTING, HOUND HUNTING AND PERMITS

+Hunting at night:

-- Night Hunting for Bobcat is prohibited in the following GMUs that fall within the Lynx management zones: 101, 105, 111, 113, 117, 203, 204, 215, 218, 224, 231, 233, 242 through 247, 250, 426 and 450. - It is unlawful to hunt bobcat and raccoon at night during modern firearm deer or elk general seasons that occur in October and November in eastern and western Washington. - Hunting big game with the aid of an artificial light, spotlight, or night vision equipment is prohibited.
+- Night Hunting for Bobcat is prohibited in the following GMUs: 101, 105, 108, 111, 113, 117, 203, 204, 215, 218, 224, 231, 233, 242-247, 250, 426, and 450. - It is unlawful to hunt bobcat and raccoon at night during modern firearm deer or elk general seasons that occur in October and November in eastern and western Washington. - Hunting big game with the aid of an artificial light, spotlight, or night vision equipment is prohibited.
 Night vision equipment includes electronic light amplification devices, thermal imaging devices, and other comparable equipment used to enhance night vision.
 Coyote may be hunted at night with lights year round, EXCEPT it is unlawful to hunt coyote at night during modern firearm deer or elk general seasons that occur in October and November in eastern and western Washington.